Vintage chucks had a name label printed inside the tongue.

 The cushion insole was much different, with more patterns and the words Converse, comfort arch, and Cushion Heel in larger lettering.
 The inside pattern and lettering has changed several times since then.
 The latest pairs manufactured feature the complete Chuck Taylor circle logo inside, although you still can buy pairs with the word Converse (star O), Made in U.S.A., and some shoe-like symbols.

 Vintage black high tops shown with their original box.
-Note that the ankle patch appears to be black and white only.
+Note that the ankle patch appears to be black and white only and the signature is on top of the star.